 When you sign the Acknowledgement form, the Therapist–Client Services Agreement will represent a formal agreement between you and your therapist, David Friedler, LMHC, LLC.
 You may revoke this Agreement in writing at any time.
 That revocation will be binding in so far as the therapist has taken action in reliance on it; if there are obligations imposed on the therapist by your health insurer in order to process or substantiate claims made under your policy; or if you have not satisfied any financial obligations you have incurred.

 I. COUNSELING SERVICES

 David Friedler, LMHC holds an MS in Counselor Education and MPH in Health Services Administration with competencies in various areas and psychological skills.
-He licensed in Massachusetts as a Licensed Mental Health Counselor and in New Hampshire as a LIcensed Clinical Mental Health Counselor.
-As a mental-health professional he adheres to statutes of the States of MA and NH and ethical principles of his discipline.
+He licensed in Massachusetts as a Licensed Mental Health Counselor.
+As a mental-health professional he adheres to statutes of The Commonwealth of Massachusetts and ethical principles of his discipline.

 Psychotherapy is not easily described in general statements.
 It varies depending on (for example) the personalities of the therapist and client, the therapist’s style of communication, or the particular problems the client is experiencing.
 Further, there are many different methods or strategies your therapist may use to deal with the problems that you hope to address.